How to Stay Safe on New York Roads Winter Driving Tips

 Driving cautiously is one of the simplest yet most effective ways to stay safe.
 Winter roads demand patience and precision.

-- Reduce your speed: Icy or snowy roads significantly increase stopping distances.
+Reduce your speed: Icy or snowy roads significantly increase stopping distances.
 Driving slower gives you more time to react.
+Remember, posted speed limits are for dry conditions; reduce your speed significantly on snowy or icy roads.

-- Increase following distance: Aim for at least 6 to 10 seconds of following distance to allow ample time for safe braking.
+Increase following distance: Aim for at least 8 to 10 seconds of following distance on slick surfaces to allow ample time for safe braking.

-- Smooth movements: Sudden braking, accelerating, or sharp steering can cause your vehicle to lose traction.
+Smooth movements: Sudden braking, accelerating, or sharp steering can cause your vehicle to lose traction.
 Always handle the controls gently in slippery conditions.
+When braking, especially if your vehicle is equipped with antilock brakes, apply firm, continuous pressure to the brake pedal.
+This allows the ABS to help maintain control of the wheels and improve your ability to stop safely.

 4. Recognize and Avoid Black Ice

 Black ice is a thin layer of ice that blends with the road, making it nearly invisible.
+Icy conditions are a major risk during winter storms, especially due to black ice formation.
 It’s most common on shaded roads, bridges, and overpasses.

 Remember: Roads are often slipperier during the early morning or evening when temperatures are lowest.